 Usually here I would write about.. the origin of this incredible dish.
 And, of course, some tips for preparing it the authentic way.
 And I would close recommending you to enjoy it with a great red wine from Puglia, e.g. a primitivo.

-But yesterday I saw this on Twitter… and it changed all! 😀
+But when I saw this on X … it changed everything! 😀

 What do you think about it?
-Leave me a comment, drop me an email of interact with me on Twitter!
+Leave me a comment, drop me an email or interact with me on X or Instagram!

-By the way, here is your recipe 🙂 This time, I share a recipe from a friend of mine, she is from Lecce, so she is an authentic expert in this orecchiette with broccoli rabe.
-Enjoy!
+By the way, here is your recipe 🙂 This time, I share the family recipe of a friend of mine; she is from Lecce, so she is an authentic expert in this orecchiette with broccoli rabe.
+Hope you will love it!

 And if you like this recipe… PIN IT! 🙂